Change Your Contours

-Also known as a belt lipectomy, the lower body lift is the most common procedure performed for people who have lost massive amounts of weight through bariatric surgery or other means.
+Also known as a belt lipectomy, the lower body lift in Boston is the most common procedure performed for people who have lost massive amounts of weight through bariatric surgery or other means.
 It is often disappointing to lose a great deal of weight only to find those hard-earned results masked by layers of sagging excess skin throughout the abdomen, thighs, and buttocks.
 In some cases it can even become a health problem that leads to chafing, skin infections, and mobility issues.

 The lower body lift can remedy all of these problems by removing the extra skin from the back, abdomen, buttocks, and thighs.
 The procedure is extensive since it essentially combines the tummy tuck, buttock lift, and outer thigh lift, but most patients find the results to be well worth it as the surgery uncovers the body you’ve been working hard for.